rezich/DigiPenAgainstHumanity/README.md

    really more the former than the latter.
  * Cards marked "BFA" aren't funny to anyone.

 Of course, you can pick whichever cards you want regardless.
-I'm not going to stop you.
+Nobody's going to stop you.